Seamless payment

 Impact & next steps

-• 87% transaction completion rate and 9% cart abandonment rate (average for e-commerce apps is 47% transaction completion and 80% cart abandonment)
+For comparison, the average for e-commerce apps is 47% transaction completion and 80% cart abandonment.

-Leading metrics like transaction completion rate and cart abandonment rate as well as lagging metrics such as customer satisfaction and app store reviews are being closely monitored monthly for future improvement.
+Leading metrics like transaction completion rate and cart abandonment rate as well as lagging indicators such as customer satisfaction and app store reviews are being closely monitored monthly for future improvement.